edwinbosire/edwinbosire.github.io/_posts/2014-10-04-why_did_i_do_it.md

 #### Marketing.

 What marketing?
 So far, its been this blog, a post on Reddit giving away free promo codes (Look [here](http://www.reddit.com/r/Tinder/comments/2i0114/tinder_hack_50_promo_codes_for_an_app_that_will/) if any are left) and a post on [Hacker News](https://news.ycombinator.com/item?id=8385373) that hardly made an impact, thats all the 'marketing' I did.
+Oh, and this [landing page](http://swipr.edwinb.co.uk/) that's had about 5 views since inception.

 The results?
 Well, its hard to explain this, but lets look at my rank on Saturday morning.